viniciusgerevini/godot-aseprite-wizard/README.md

 ### Non-looping animations

 Aseprite does not have the concept of Loop / single run animations, as in Godot.
 Because of that, all animations are imported with Loop on.
-To disable it, you need to open the resource in the editor and uncheck the loop button.
+To disable it, you need to open the resource in the editor and uncheck the loop toggle.

 Loops are useful for running, walking and idle cycles.
 Single run is usefull for death, attack and engage animations.

-I'll work on a way to define the loop when importing the file.

 ### Import overwrite previous files

 Currently, import overwrite previous imported files.
 My first script implementation had a "diff" step, but I dropped it, because it was too complex.
 I intend to re-implement it, but for now any new import will overwrite the previous files.

 ## Known Issues